joolstorrentecalo/gitlab-foss/doc/integration/jira/configure.md

 DETAILS:
 **Tier:** Premium, Ultimate

-> - Enabling Jira issues for a group [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/325715) in GitLab 16.9.
+> - Ability to enable Jira issues at the group level [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/325715) in GitLab 16.9.
-> - Viewing issues from multiple Jira projects [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/440430) in GitLab 16.10 [with a flag](../../administration/feature_flags.md) named `jira_multiple_project_keys`.
-Disabled by default.
-> - Viewing issues from multiple Jira projects [generally available](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/151753) in GitLab 17.0.
-Feature flag `jira_multiple_project_keys` removed.

 Prerequisites:

-- Ensure the Jira issue integration is [configured](#configure-the-integration) and the **View Jira issues** checkbox is selected.
+- Ensure the Jira issue integration is [configured](#configure-the-integration) and the **Enable Jira issues** checkbox is selected.

-You can enable Jira issues for a specific group or project, but you can view the issues in GitLab projects only.
-To view issues from one or more Jira projects in a GitLab project:
+To view issues from a single Jira project in a GitLab project:

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Plan > Jira issues**.